yannallandit/rsfo/README.md

 More information in the RSFO_introduction.pdf document.

+### New in version 1.1.3
+- Updated tuned-adm profile
+- Updated information messages broadcast

 ### New in version 1.1.2
 - The "Remove RSFO" script was updated.
 It is fully functionnal & clusterware now.
 - Add Oracle firewalld rules (instead of firewall disablement).